Which place is cheaper, Genoa or Cinque Terre?

 Cinque Terre receives a lot of rain in the autumn.
 Cinque Terre usually gets more rain in October than Genoa.
 Cinque Terre gets 150 mm (5.9 in) of rain, while Genoa receives 97 mm (3.8 in) of rain this time of the year.

 In January, Cinque Terre is generally cooler than Genoa.
-Temperatures in Cinque Terre average around 8°C (46°F), and Genoa stays around 11°C (51°F).
+Daily temperatures in Cinque Terre average around 8°C (46°F), and Genoa fluctuates around 11°C (51°F).

 Cinque Terre usually receives less sunshine than Genoa during winter.
-At this time of the year, Cinque Terre gets 105 hours of sunny skies, while Genoa receives 127 hours of full sun.
+Cinque Terre gets 105 hours of sunny skies, while Genoa receives 127 hours of full sun in the winter.

 It's quite rainy in Cinque Terre.
 In January, Cinque Terre usually receives more rain than Genoa.
-At this time of the year, Cinque Terre gets 100 mm (3.9 in) of rain, while Genoa receives 71 mm (2.8 in) of rain.
+Cinque Terre gets 100 mm (3.9 in) of rain, while Genoa receives 71 mm (2.8 in) of rain each month for the winter.

 Cinque Terre is around the same temperature as Genoa in the spring.
-The temperature in Cinque Terre is usually 14°C (57°F) in April, and Genoa stays around 15°C (58°F).
+The daily temperature in Cinque Terre averages around 14°C (57°F) in April, and Genoa fluctuates around 15°C (58°F).

 In the spring, Cinque Terre often gets around the same amount of sunshine as Genoa.
 Cinque Terre gets 192 hours of sunny skies this time of year, while Genoa receives 198 hours of full sun.